 And in helplessness, bowed our heads down.

-Clearly, whatever Rumi’s friend had disclosed to him was no ordinary information.
-It was most probably some very important and unusual spiritual knowledge.
-Think back to how Rumi feared “the sword of sharia” shining over his head.
-Consider also that he referred to this secret using “pearl” as a metaphor, which leads me to think it is somehow related to Christianity.
-In the Gospel, what did Jesus say about disclosing precious spiritual knowledge?
+Evidently, what Rumi’s friend had disclosed to him was not ordinary information, it was most probably some very important and unusual spiritual knowledge; remember, regarding this secret, Rumi feared ‘the sword of sharia’ (shining over his head).
+Also the fact that he has referred to this secret using “pearl” as a metaphor strongly hints that somehow it was related with Christianity.
+In the Gospel, what had Jesus Christ stated about not disclosing (protecting) ‘precious spiritual knowledge’?

-When guessing the identity of the friend that had given him these pearls, the first name that comes to mind is Shams-e Tabrizi.
-But somehow, I am not convinced Shams had a deep interest in Christianity or that he imparted some Christian secrets to Rumi.
-This means the friend in question must have been someone else.
-It is likely that an unprejudiced, friendly, and modest person like Rumi would have friends among the Christian clerics.
-In fact, he often mentioned the meditation methods of Christian monks in his verses.
-Since Rumi had already studied the Gospel and spoke Greek fluently, I propose he conversed with a Christian cleric who had shared with Rumi the “pearls” of his knowledge.
-With the deeper meanings of the Gospel revealed to him, Rumi would be overwhelmed by what he heard.
-I believe this profound secret greatly affected the shaping of his soul and spiritual constitution, and it also helped him form a permanent understanding that transcended the rigid frames of religious beliefs and other biased systems.
-It enabled him to embrace every other human being lovingly without reservations.
-In this sense, what Rumi stated in these two verses is noteworthy:
+Besides the fact that “pearls” metaphorically represent ‘precious spiritual knowledge’; “and then turn and tear you to pieces” and the potential threat of “the sword of sharia’” are synonymous.
+Since it was not easy for Muslims to come to terms with Christian doctrines in the 13th Century, it was not possible for Rumi to reveal the content of this secret at his time.
+He knew with certainty that any attempt would be futile and also endanger his life.
+When we ponder on the identity of this friend who had given him ‘pearls’, the first name that comes to mind –since he was a more prominent figure in Rumi’s life– is Shams-e Tabrizi.
+But somehow I am not convinced Shams had a deep interest in Christianity and that he had imparted Rumi some specific knowledge (secret) related with Christ and Christianity.
+So the ‘friend’ in question must have been someone else.
+It is very likely that an unprejudiced, friendly and modest person like Rumi had a friend (or friends) among Christian priests and monks.
+As a matter of fact he has often mentioned meditation methods of Christian monks in his verses.
+Since Rumi had already studied the Gospel and was knowledgeable about its content and that he spoke Greek fluently, I suggest that he had dialogs with a certain Christian priest (or a monk) who had shared with Rumi what he knew (his ‘pearls’); and after the deeper meanings of the Gospel were revealed to him, Rumi was overwhelmed by what he had heard.
+I believe the content of this profound secret had greatly affected the shaping of his soul and spiritual constitution and it also helped him form a permanent understanding which transcended the rigid frames of religious beliefs (and other biased opinions) and enabled him to embrace every other human lovingly without reservations.
+In this sense, what Rumi has stated in these two verses is noteworthy:

 If a day won’t come when the monuments to institutionalized religions lie in ruin,